backoffice/bot.roundlake.paymentui/README.md

 + Custom Field for late fee schedule "Event Late Fees"
 + Setting page for late fee and processing fee amounts
 + Sets default amount paid input text to be the amount owed if late plus the amount for the next payment

+## Create a Partially Paid Event registration

+This must be done on the backend.
+Go to a contact, add an event registration with a status of "partially paid" and enter into the record payment amount an amount less than the total.
+Visit: https://ymcaga.org/index.php?option=com_civicrm&task=civicrm/addpayment logged in on the front end as the contact you created a partially paid event registration for. you should see the cost being the payment option amount.
+Paid to Date being the amount entered into the record payment box. $$ remaining being the difference.

+See Screenshots regarding this process in img folder.

+For additional tests regarding late fees and processing fees see tests file.